probonopd/linuxdeployqt/README.md

 ## A note on binary compatibility

-__To produce binaries that are compatible with many target systems, build on the oldest still-supported build system.__ The oldest still-supported release of Ubuntu (which is 14.04 trusty at this time) is currently tested and supported by the team.
-See [GitHub Issues](https://github.com/probonopd/linuxdeployqt/issues) for known issues.
-Use with care, run with maximum verbosity, submit issues and pull requests.
-Help is appreciated.
+__To produce binaries that are compatible with many target systems, build on the oldest still-supported build system.__ The oldest still-supported release of Ubuntu is currently targeteed, tested and supported by the team.

+We recommend to target the oldest still-supported Ubuntu LTS release and build your applications on that.
+If you do this, the resulting binaries should be able to run on newer (but not older) systems (Ubuntu and other distributions).

+We do not support linuxdeployqt on systems newer than the oldest Ubuntu LTS release, because we want to encourage developers to build applications in a way that makes them possible to run on all still-supported distribution releases.
+For an overview about the support cycles of Ubuntu LTS releases, please see https://wiki.ubuntu.com/Releases.

 ## Installation